 The summer months are the perfect time to enjoy the great outdoors and to take some time off to spend quality time with your friends and loved ones.
 Unfortunately, this sunny season is not without a dark side.
-According to the National Highway Traffic Safety Administration (NHTSA), August and September are actually peak months for car accidents.
+According to the National Highway Traffic Safety Administration (NHTSA), car accidents increase during the months of August and September.

 What are the underlying causes for this spike in motor vehicle accidents?
 We have provided a list of reasons below that can help shed some light on this problem: